MattMorgis/mcp-coding-agent/README.md

-# Simple CLI Agent
+# Coding CLI Agent

-A simple CLI-based agent built with the mcp-agent framework.
+A simple CLI-based coding agent built with the mcp-agent framework.

 ## Setup